dddrrreee/cs140e-win19/lab1-blink/lab.md

 ---
 layout: page
 title: Quick overview.
+show_on_index: true
 ---

-### Lab: make sure hardware and toolchain is working.
+### Lab: make sure R/pi hardware and its toolchain works.

 We'll use different variations of a blinky light using GPIO 20:

   1. you'll make the code blink manually;
   2. then use a pre-compiled program (why not skip 1?);
   3. then use a bootloader (why not skip 2?);
   4. then install the r/pi tool chain, compile a given assembly version and use it (why not skip 3?);
   5. then write your own and compile: this is the fun part.
 It's also the longest (why not skip 4?).

 The final test for the lab: make sure you can blink using pin 1, then